Mobile Physiotherapy for Your Horse, At Your Yard

 Whole-body assessments, rehabilitation, and performance support for horses across Cornwall.
 I come to your yard so your horse can be treated in their own environment.

 Horses are good at hiding discomfort.
 By the time something becomes obvious there's usually been something going on for a while.
-These are the most common reasons horse owners get in touch.
+Things like reluctance to bend one way, being stiff after work, changes in behaviour under saddle, or just not performing the way they used to can all be signs that physio would help.

 One of the most common reasons horses are referred.
 Thorough assessment of the whole back, pelvis, and sacroiliac region.